dawid-sz/pick-me-a-game/README.md

 • 👋 Over 100 random greetings on every visit<br>
 • 📤 Share picked games or your entire game list with a link<br>
 • 🔒 Your data stays 100% on your device — never uploaded or shared<br>
+• 📱 Add to Home Screen function on iOS and Android to have a native App experience<br>
+• 🎯 Set some goals that you want to complete<br>

 <br>